dkittle/learning_akka_book/README.md

 you code is going to do and will often naturally help you arrive at a clean solution.

 ### Prep Work
-Fork, clone or download either `master` on Tuesday, October 11, 2016 or grab the branch named "chapter3a" from this repo: `https://github.com/dkittle/learning_akka`.
+Fork, clone or download either `master` on or before Tuesday, October 11, 2016 or grab the branch named "chapter3a" from this repo: `https://github.com/dkittle/learning_akka`.
 If you've not used git before, try the following:
 ```
 git clone https://github.com/dkittle/learning_akka